HoloArchivists/tslazer/README.md

 ## 🚨 Important Update: July 2023 🚨

 Due to recent changes in Twitter's API, the current version of this tool is no longer functional.
 Twitter seems to have dissolved the usage of guest tokens, meaning that tslazer can no longer download spaces without authorization/credentials.

 ## Project Status

 As of July 2023, changes to Twitter's API have rendered tslazer's ability to download Twitter Spaces without authorization or credentials is now broken.

+July 9th Update: @fluorescentoast has implemented a [temporary solution](https://github.com/HoloArchivists/tslazer/pull/8) that will allow you to continue using the tool.
+This implementation requires you to export your cookies to a file, then use the `-c` option to specify your cookies file.
+This requires the use of an extension to export your cookies; one such extension is [editthiscookie](https://www.editthiscookie.com/).
+To ensure that your cookie file is compatible, make sure that the export format is set to `Netscape HTTP Cookie File`.

 ### What Happened?

 Twitter seems to have dissloved guest API access and/or twitter's v1.1 API.
 Because of this, the mechanism to retrieve the metadata for Twitter Spaces is now broken.
 You can read Twitter's official piece on it [here](https://twittercommunity.com/t/reminder-to-migrate-to-the-new-free-basic-or-enterprise-plans-of-the-twitter-api/189737).
-The API features required to retrieve and download spaces are now locked behind a paywall.
-However, you may have luck with downloading Twitter Spaces with the [Twitter Space Overhaul](https://github.com/HoloArchivists/tslazer/tree/twitter-space-overhaul) branch, though I'm uncertain.

 ### How can I help?